In order to ensure that our limited resources have their maximum impact, LAC follows certain guidelines. These are:

 We may also take the view if we felt that our representations were having a limited effect and that the user’s case would be better served by the full attentions of an instructed firm of high street solicitors.

 You must inform us whenever you change address or there are other important developments in your personal circumstances.
 Please remember to quote your reference number whenever you contact us, this is the number at the top left-hand corner of any letter, above the address.
-The Centre is often very busy and if you need to discuss your case then you should email us at firstname.lastname@example.org or telephone the Centre on 0203 606 0372.
+LAC is often very busy and if you need to discuss your case then you should email us at firstname.lastname@example.org or telephone us on 0203 606 0372.

-As a general rule, the Centre will not hold any original documents, but will take copies or scans.
+As a general rule, LAC will not hold any original documents, but will take copies or scans.

 Please see the attached Privacy Notice for details on how we use your personal information.